Skip to content

 Reporting Becomes Meaningful

-Your marketing dashboard can now show end-to-end metrics: ad spend → leads → qualified leads → customers → revenue.
-This is the reporting that actually proves marketing’s impact on the business — not vanity metrics about impressions and click-through rates.
+Your marketing dashboard can now show end-to-end movement: ad spend, leads, qualified leads, customers, and revenue.
+This is the reporting that actually proves marketing’s impact on the business.

 What Are the Common Pitfalls?